vmware-labs/node-replicated-kernel/doc/src/RelatedWork.md

 # Related Work

-Bespin takes inspiration from decades of academic research.
+NRK takes inspiration from decades of academic research.
 The following list is not exhaustive:

 ## Operating Systems